Wolfos/WolfRPG.Core/README.md

 # WolfRPG.Core
 WolfRPG.Core handles basic data storage and editing.
 It is intended as a base for the other WolfRPG libraries to build upon, but can be used by itself.

+# State of development
+WolfRPG.Core should be usable, but is still under active development and minor breaking changes are likely to occur

 # Documentation
 [Installation](https://github.com/Wolfos/WolfRPG.Core/wiki/Installation)